 »Install Consul with the official Helm chart

 Tip: You can deploy a complete Consul datacenter using the official Helm chart.
-By default, the chart will install a three-server Consul datacenter on Kubernetes, with a Consul client on each Kubernetes node.
 You can review the official Helm chart values to learn more about the default settings.

 »Download the demo code and Helm chart